isomerpages/iras-taxacademy/_structured-tax-training/international-tax.md

 This course will enable participants to acquire basic knowledge in tax treaties and transfer pricing.

-[Indicate Interest Form](https://form.gov.sg/663ada4d5f61e229a33e12fe){:target="_blank"} - - [Details](/files/executive-tax-programmes/brochurel1int12024.pdf){:target="_blank"}
+[Indicate Interest Form](https://form.gov.sg/intl122024reg){:target="_blank"} - - [Details](/files/executive-tax-programmes/l1inttaxcourse22024.pdf){:target="_blank"}

-**Registration is CLOSED for intake 1/2024**
+**Registration is OPEN for intake 2/2024**

-The next intake for the course will be held in Oct 2024.
+The next intake for the course will be held in May 2025.
 Registration will open six to eight weeks before the course commencement date.

 <a id="etp2IT-ta-id"></a>
 ### **International Tax Programme Level 2**